-Who would have thought that a modestly budgeted home invasion thriller would spawn one of the decade’s more successful franchises?
+Who would have thought that a modestly budgeted home invasion thriller would spawn such a successful franchises?
 In retrospect, The Purge, which hit theaters in 2013, was exactly the kind of movie upon which Blumhouse Productions has built their success – big concept, small budget.
 Even if The Purge wasn’t a great movie per se, the sound of that siren followed by the announcement, ‘All crime, including murder, will be legal for 12 hours’ hooked audiences.
-Since 2013 Blumhouse has produced three sequels and a short-lived television series.
-All four movies have been box office gold for the studio.
-Some of the success is part owing to the series’ killer premise and its colourful villains.
-But the constant presence of series creator James DeMonaco has certainly played a large role in the consistency in quality across the movies.
-Now fans can expect a fifth movie – The Forever Purge – at some point.
-But while we wait for theaters to re-open, let’s take stock of the franchise and separate the weakest entry from the best.
+To date, Blumhouse has produced four sequels and a television series.
+All five movies have been box office gold for the studio.
+Some of the success owes to all those colorful villains.
+But the constant presence of series creator James DeMonaco has played a role in the series’ consistency.
+Now rumors are spreading of a sixth Purge movie.
+Regardless, it’s time to take stock of the franchise and separate the weakest entry from the best.

 4 – The Purge (2013)

-It’s not often that the first movie in a franchise is also its weakest.
-But make no mistake about it, The Purge is the least remarkable entry in the series.
+Make no mistake about it, The Purge was the least remarkable entry in the series.
+Until The Forever Purge.
 However, this isn’t to say The Purge is a bad movie.
 On the contrary, writer and director James DeMonaco’s first kick at the can is far from bad.
 You’ll find lots of good ideas here.
 Aside from its intriguing premise, The Purge boasts a good leading cast (Ethan Hawke, Lena Headey) along with some potentially explosive subtext.
 In addition to the more obvious ideas around human nature and violence, DeMonaco skims deeper issues including racial injustice, class division, and privatization of security.
 Unfortunately, DeMonaco doesn’t fully develop these themes.
 Some of this is a function of budget and scope.
 Specifically, DeMonaco was working with a small $3 million budget.
 As a result, The Purge is a lukewarm home invasion movie anchored by a big concept.

 3 – The Purge: Election Year (2016)